hashgraph/stablecoin-studio/contracts/README.md

 - Deploy **stable coin proxy smart contract** (from the Open Zeppelin library) setting the implementation contract (*the hederaTokenManager contract's address you provided as an input argument) and the admin (*stable coin proxy admin smart contract*).
 - Initializing the stable coin proxy.
 The initialization will create the underlying token.
 - Associating the token to the deploying account.
+- Granting the KYC to the account for the token, only if the user configured a KYC key in the token when created.

 # Upgrade